Intelligent-Silicon/Solar-Panel-Invertors/proof.md

 ### Social Media

-If the users poss to any online forums, its worth checking those and trying to get to the data.
+If the users post to any online forums, its worth checking those and trying to get to the data.
 Unfortunately at the time of writing, some social media accounts have become inaccessible, making it impossible to tell if a device was online.

 ### Text Messages